xXMauricioHXx/controle-de-contas-backend/README.md

 ### Instalação

-Pelo terminar vá até a pasta do projeto clonado.
+Pelo terminal vá até a pasta do projeto clonado.

 ```
 npm install